7 strategic KPIs for the purchasing department

 This metric is usually measured on a monthly basis, but could also be by trimester or semester.

 Keep tabs on the number of purchasing employees with certifications that improve their performance on the job.
-The certifications can be college degrees, participation in lectures, specializations, MBAs, etc. The more they search for knowledge and improvement, the better for the company.
+The certifications can be college degrees, participation in lectures, specializations, MBAs, etc. The more they search for knowledge and improvement, the better for the company – check out 3 essential skills for purchasing professionals to stand out in the digital age.

 This is a very good way to find out if the team feels motivated and driven, and also to reward the employees who show the biggest efforts of improvement.
 Finally, it’s an easy way to realize the need to provide training to the team.